-The proposed project is a retail cannabis storefront business with delivery at an existing developed commercial property that is located on two of the City's primary commercial corridors and meets separation requirements established in CMMC 13-200.93(e).
-Staff and the City's cannabis consultant completed the Pre-application Determination, Business Plan and Security Plan evaluations, owner background checks, and thoroughly reviewed the CUP materials.
+The proposed project is a retail cannabis storefront business with delivery at a developed commercial property that is located on one of the City's commercial corridors.
+The subject site meets separation requirements established in CMMC 13-200.93(e).
+Staff and the City's cannabis consultant completed the Pre-application

+Determination, Business Plan and Security Plan evaluations, owner background checks, and thoroughly reviewed the CUP materials.
 If approved, the operation would be required to comply with all conditions of approval and extensive City and State regulations.